Faster immunoassays throughout cell and gene therapy development

 Immunoassay convenience and flexibility in vector manufacturing

 Optimizing conditions for viral vector production is a slow and laborious process and no real-time, in-line vector titer assay is available.
-Quantifying functional viral titer for lentiviral or AAV vector production is time consuming and costly — the common approach (TCID50 assay) can take up to 6 weeks for an infectivity result, by which time the bioreactor run has been completed.
-Physical lentiviral titer or AAV titer is sufficient for most applications, and functional titer can be calculated from physical titer.
-As a result, immunoassays are routinely used to determine dose strength, for example by p24 quantitation as a measure of the physical titer of lentiviral based therapies in process development and manufacturing release testing.
+Quantifying functional viral titer for lentiviral or AAV vector production is time-consuming and costly — the common approach (TCID50 assay) can take up to 6 weeks for an infectivity result, by which time the bioreactor run has been completed.
+A physical lentiviral titer or AAV titer is sufficient for most applications, and a functional titer can be calculated from a physical titer.
+As a result, immunoassays are routinely used to determine dose strength, for example by p24 quantitation as a measure of the physical titer of lentiviral-based therapies in process development and manufacturing release testing.

 Learn more about Gyrolab immunoassays for cell and gene therapies

-Gyrolab p24 Kits and Gyrolab AAVX Kits provide plug and play, miniaturized lentiviral p24 titer and AAV titer immunoassays for use on all Gyrolab platforms.
+Gyrolab p24 Kits, Gyrolab AAVX Kits and Gyrolab AAV9 Kits provide plug and play, miniaturized lentiviral p24 titer and AAV titer immunoassays for use on all Gyrolab platforms.
 Kits include everything needed to generate 96 or 4800 datapoints, including capture reagent, detection reagent, standard curve samples, wash buffer, sample dilution buffer, and Gyrolab Bioaffy CD(s).
 Used together with Gyrolab systems, 96 data points are delivered in 80 minutes to accelerate lentiviral vector bioanalysis during production and bioprocessing.